tiqets blog

 Tickets to the Alhambra can be extremely hard to catch on short notice.
 Andalucians in the know often encourage their friends to book a month (or more) in advance.
 This is especially good advice if you’re planning to visit in the summer months, or hope to buy a ticket that includes admission to the quota-capped Nasrid Palace (if you can get one of these – don’t hesitate, it’s well worth it).

 It might seem like overkill to plan that far ahead, but when you’re standing in the Palace Gardens, there’s no doubt you’ll want to leave no stone of the Alhambra unturned (metaphorically, of course).
-Or, if you’d rather plan your trip a little more spontaneously, snag a last-minute ticket without missing a beat on the Tiqets website.
+Or, if you’d rather plan your trip a little more spontaneously, snag a last-minute ticket here without missing a beat.

 2. Sacromonte Abbey

-The gates of Sacromonte Abbey, which is now one of the top museums in Spain devoted to theological history.
+Archways at Sacromonte Abbey, which is one of the most famous museums in Spain devoted to theological history.

 Nestled just at the edge of Granada lies Sacromonte Abbey, one of the most off-the-beaten track but worthwhile museums in Andalucia.
 Though not necessarily what one thinks of when visualising a museum in Spain, the theological history of Spain is a huge part of its modern identity – and Sacromonte Abbey is a key jigsaw piece in understanding that story.